-Because I am a personal mortgage lender you start the process with me and finish with me you are not a number and I don’t pass you off to anyone else.
+Because I am a personal mortgage lender you start the process with me and finish with me.
+You are not a number and I don’t pass you off to anyone else.
 There are underwriters with specific loans and banks that need to approve the loan but you’ll be working solely with me throughout the entire transaction.
-Because I am well aware of dozens of different programs we can find one that works for you.
-I don’t work for one particular bank so I can go search and banks for the right loan and program for your needs.
+Because I am well aware of dozens of different programs, we can find one that works for you.
+I don’t work for one particular bank so I search the best banks for the right loan, rate and program for your needs.

 Start working on correcting any errors.

 Like I said before, you don’t know what you don’t know.
 If you don’t have a copy of your credit report you may not know that there are mistakes or errors on it that can be easily corrected.
 It can be scary to make that final leap into understanding the unknown, but knowledge is half the battle.
 Simply by knowing what you have and what to work towards, you have more knowledge which equals more power.

 There are different options you have with poor credit.

 You can make a larger down payment if possible.
 You can have a higher interest rate and then refinance at a later time when your credit might be a little bit better.
 You can get an FHA loan with scores as low as 580.
 They may also be beneficial because it allows a co-borrower to sign as well that doesn’t have to live in the home.
 Or you can simply rent for a while and work on rebuilding your credit score.
 Pay your bills on time, pay above and beyond the minimum balance, pay them off but leave them open so it looks like you have available credit.
 There are multiple ways to build your credit but again, talking with someone who is very familiar with credit scores, how to increase your credit score and how to get the home you want is essential.